 These dried cranberry muffins are moist and fluffy with the perfect combination of sweet and tart flavors.
 They're a delicious treat for a Fall or Winter breakfast and only take 30 minutes to make!

 Cranberry is such an underrated holiday flavor.
-They're so juicy and vibrant and deserve more attention!
+They're so juicy and vibrant!
 These moist dried cranberry muffins are perfect to make for Fall or Thanksgiving if you're over all things pumpkin.
-They're fluffy and tender thanks to buttermilk and have tart dried cranberries in every bite!
+They have tart dried cranberries in every bite!

 Jump to:

-- Flour- All purpose flour works best.
-Measure it in grams with a kitchen scale for the most accurate results.
+- All purpose flour- Flour is easy to overmeasure, and too much makes muffins dry.
+Measure it in grams with a kitchen scale for the best results.
 If you don't have a scale, fluff up the flour in the bag before gently spooning it into your measuring cup.
 Once overflowing, swipe off the excess.

 - Baking powder- Baking powder reacts with the oven's heat and makes the muffins rise, getting those tall muffin tops!
 Make sure it isn't expired before using.